jjvanzon/JJs-Reference-Architecture/layers.md

 <img src="images/data-business-presentation.png" width="141" />

-The [presentation layer](#presentation-layer) is the visual part of a program.
+The [presentation](#presentation-layer) layer is the visual part of a program.
 It is what the user sees.
 The screens of the system.

-The [business layer](#business-layer) can model of the functionality of a software program, but you generally don't see it.
+The [business](#business-layer) layer can model of the functionality of a software program, but you generally don't see it.
 It defines and enforces the rules of the system.
 It is like the internal, mechanical parts.

-The *data layer*, models and stores the data.
+The [data](#data-layer) layer, models and stores the data.
 It models functionality, but more passively: it does not really do anything on its own.
 It does not really process the data.
 It just stores it.

-The [presentation layer](#presentation-layer) builds upon the [business layer](#business-layer) with user interface technology.
+The [](#presentation-layer) layer builds upon the [business](#business-layer) layer with user interface technology.

-The [business layer](#business-layer) uses the data layer to store the data.
+The [business](#business-layer) layer uses the [data](#data-layer) layer to store the data.

-Sometimes the [presentation layer](#presentation-layer) skips the [business layer](#business-layer), and uses the data layer directly, where the [business layer](#business-layer) would not really add any functionality.
+Sometimes the [presentation](#presentation-layer) layer skips the [business](#business-layer) layer, and uses the [data](#data-layer) layer directly, where the [business](#business-layer) layer would not really add any functionality.

-The data layer may be programmed with mostly fixed patterns in this architecture.
-The [presentation layer](#presentation-layer) is mostly fixed patterns too.
-The [business layer](#business-layer) can have patterns as well, but it gets a little more creative.
-If anything special needs to happen, it might be put in the [business layer](#business-layer).
+The [data](#data-layer) layer may be programmed with mostly fixed patterns in this architecture.
+The [presentation](#presentation-layer) layer is mostly fixed patterns too.
+The [business](#business-layer) layer can have patterns as well, but it gets a little more creative.
+If anything special needs to happen, it might be put in the [business](#business-layer) layer.
 It is where the magic happens, so to speak.

 Data Layer